Resident calls police, stops men from swindling elderly Hurst woman

 Police said they have seen scams in which suspects claiming to be contractors offered specialized products to seal driveways, asphalt shingles and house siding.

 Lee and Mitchell face additional charges of failure to identify, as well as traffic warrants.
 The suspects remained in the Hurst Jail on Monday.
-Lee’s bond was set at $15,570 and Mitchell’s bond at $15,500.
+Lee’s bail was set at $15,570 and Mitchell’s at $15,500.

 Domingo Ramirez Jr.: 817-390-7763, @mingoramirezjr